exonum/exonum-doc/src/advanced/merkelized-list.md

 !!! note
     One could think of proofs as of Merkle trees pruning.
-That is, a proof is produced by "collapsing" some intermediate nodes in the Merkle tree.
+That is, a proof is produced by “collapsing” some intermediate nodes in the Merkle tree.
-    Another point of view - from the light client perspective - is that a proof is essentially a limited view of a list, for which the Merkle tree is constructed.
+    Another point of view – from the light client perspective – is that a proof is essentially a limited view of a list, for which the Merkle tree is constructed.
 This view allows to calculate the hash of the whole list and contains some of its elements.